Wouldn't bother, lad. Swords are named for the great deeds they've done in battle. Bilbo:

 - There is a Running Gag about Royal Brat Joffrey giving his swords ludicrously crass and grandiose names like "Hearteater" and "Widows' Wail", which only throw his complete lack of military experience into sharp relief.

 - The "Widow's Wail", however, turns out to be ironic, because Joffrey dies the same day as he names the sword, leaving his freshly wed wife a widow.
+One who rather pointedly doesn't wail.

 - The characters of Snow Crash learn that it's a good idea to listen to Reason.